tanishkumar2003/Parsing/README.md

   parse_expr [Tok_DoubleSemi] (* raises InvalidInputException *)
   ```

-You may want to implement your parser using the the `lookahead` and `match_tok` functions that we have provided; more information about them is given at the end of this README.
+You may want to implement your parser using the `lookahead` and `match_tok` functions that we have provided; more information about them is given at the end of this README.

 ### AST and Grammar for `parse_expr`